rotemdan/lzutf8.js/README.md

 ### *General notes on async operations*

 Web workers are available only if supported by the browser and the library's script source is referenced in the document with a `<script>` tag having `id` of `"lzutf8"` (its `src` attribute is then used as the source URI for the web worker).

+Workers are optimized for various input and output encoding schemes, so only the minimal amount of work is done in the main Javascript thread.
+Internally, conversion to or from various encodings is performed within the worker itself, reducing delays and allowing greater parallelization.
+Additionaly, if [transferable objects](https://developer.mozilla.org/en-US/docs/Web/Guide/Performance/Using_web_workers#Passing_data_by_transferring_ownership_%28transferable_objects%29) are supported by the browser, binary arrays will be transferred virtually instantly to the worker.

 Only one worker instance is spawned per page - multiple operations are processed sequentially.